This documentation was modified on 1/27/2021.

 There are three important considerations for any store planning to customize an IndieCommerce off-the-shelf theme, a purchased theme or a custom-designed and built theme.
-First, the final theme must be compatible with Drupal 7.65 and we require that the theme be renamed to something with the store's name in it.
-Second, the final theme must not be dependent upon any Drupal module unsupported by IndieCommerce.The IndieCommerce platform installation of Drupal 7.65 includes core and contributed Drupal 7.65 modules that we have tested.
-We will again review, on a case-by-case basis, additional modules that might benefit all users, but this does not alter the requirement that custom themes be free of dependencies upon unapproved modules.Third, in order to avoid unnecessary expense, confusion with developers or web designers and a customized site that does not function as part of IndieCommerce, notify the IndieCommerce staff of your theme plans in advance by writing email@example.com
+First, the final theme must be compatible with the current version of Drupal 7 and we require that the theme be renamed to something with the theme's default name and the store's name.
+For example: responsive_storename.
+Second, the final theme must not be dependent upon any Drupal module unsupported by IndieCommerce.The IndieCommerce platform installation of the current version of Drupal 7 includes core and contributed modules that we have tested.
+We will again review, on a case-by-case basis, additional modules that might benefit all users, but this does not alter the requirement that custom themes be free of dependencies upon unapproved modules.Third, in order to avoid unnecessary expense, confusion with developers or web designers and a customized site that does not function as part of IndieCommerce, notify the IndieCommerce staff of your theme plans in advance by writing [email protected]

 We can create a development environment for you upon request.
 Theme files from the development server can be copied over to the production server.
 Configuration settings and new content added to the development server should be duplicated on the production server by the store or developers hired by the store.